(Stress Urinary Incontinence)

-The purpose of this clinical trial is to evaluate the safety and performance of a the Vesair Bladder Control balloon in women that have Stress Urinary Incontinence (SUI).
-The SUCCESS Clinical Trial will follow a carefully controlled protocol (a plan that details what researchers will do during the trial).
-As a clinical trial progresses, researchers report the results of the trial at scientific meetings, to medical journals and to various government agencies.
-Individual participants' names will remain completely confidential and will not be mentioned in these reports.
+The purpose of this clinical trial is to continue the evaluation of the performance of the Vesair® Bladder Control procedure in post-menopausal women that have Stress Urinary Incontinence (SUI).
+The VESICAL Clinical Trial will follow a carefully controlled protocol (a plan that details what researchers will do during the trial).
+As a clinical trial progresses, researchers report the results of the trial at scientifc meetings, to medical journals and to various government agencies.
+Individual participants’ names will remain completely confdential and will not be mentioned in these reports.

 What some women are saying about